Updated: Jul 11

 Step 3: The Trustee will complete a final audit of your case.
 This includes making sure all of your payments have been received and that all payments from the Trustee to creditors have been cashed.
 If any creditors have NOT cashed their payments from the Trustee, this could cause a delay.

 Step 4: Assuming all is fine with your audit, the Court will then issue a “Domestic Support Obligation Certificate”.
-Your attorney will also send you a copy of this document with a return envelope and instructions.
-You should return this as soon as possible to speed up the process.
+Your attorney will send you a copy of this document with a return envelope and instructions.
+You should return this to your attorney as soon as possible to speed up the process.
 If you have not completed your 2nd credit counseling course, this will also need to be completed at this time, your attorney will let you know if this needs to be done.

 Step 5: After all of the above has been done, the Court will issue the final “Order of Discharge”.
 This is the document that discharges the applicable debt in your bankruptcy case!
 The Court will also eventually issue a “notice of closure” for your case.
 If any payments have been overpaid to the Trustee, the Trustee will return these funds to you.